Grassmann elements and geometric algebra Λ(V)

 The elements of the Basis

-can be generated in many ways using the SubManifold
+can be generated in many ways using the Submanifold

 elements created by the @basis